 Choosing resources to backup

-Let’s start adding resources to backup.
+Let’s start adding resources to the backup.

-- AWS resources marked by specific Tag
+- AWS resources marked by specific tag

 - Specific AWS resources specified by ID

-In my example, I’ll be using Tag
+In my example, I’ll be using the following tag:

 Backup = true.